wikycool/pdr-decision-system/DEMO_GUIDE.md

 ## 🎉 Ready for Success!

-Your PDR system is now fully functional and ready for the LTIMindtree technical interview.
+Your PDR system is now fully functional and ready for enterprise deployment.
 The system successfully demonstrates:

 - ✅ **Complete Requirements Implementation**
 - ✅ **Advanced AI/ML Integration**